Prof. Dr. Dagmar Schwerk

 Steering Committee Member & Buddhist Communities Liaison, UBC Himalaya Program, University of British Columbia

-The innovative interdisciplinary research design (1) extracts empirical data through historical-philological and text-critical methods from Bhutanese and Tibetan primary sources in classical Tibetan; and (2) uses an analytical framework from religious studies.
+The innovative interdisciplinary research design (1) extracts empirical data through historical-philological and text-critical methods from Bhutanese and Tibetan primary sources in classical Tibetan and (2) uses an analytical framework from religious studies.

 Furthermore, Dr. Dagmar Schwerk's first monograph covered the unstudied reception history of the longstanding philosophical controversy about Mahāmudrā in the Bhutanese Bhutanese Drukpa Kagyü school between the 18th and 20th centuries and traced the creation of new doctrinal identities, important transcultural intellectual networks between Tibet and Bhutan, and the modernization of Bhutanese religious institutions in the second half of the 20th century.